varabyte/kobweb/README.md

 // ... but in the above case, you should use a styleModifier for simplicitly
 ```

-### ComponentStyle and ComponentVariant
+### ComponentStyle

-With Silk, you can define a style like so:
+With Silk, you can define a style like so, using the `base` block:

 ```kotlin
 val CustomStyle = ComponentStyle("custom") {